judydev/dreamer_boilerplate/README.md

-# dreamer_flutter_boilerplate
+# dreamer_flutter_demo

-This is a boilerplate to create a simple flutter app with db connections on platform device.
+This is a demo of a simple flutter app with db connections on platform device.

 ## App Demo